-Each year I test new vegetables to grow and taste to see if I want to add them to my recommended list for all of you to grow.
+Each year I grow New Vegetables to Test in the Garden and taste to see if I want to add them to my recommended list for all of you to grow.

 I will provide you with information on each vegetable and track it throughout the year so that you might add it to your garden in the future or not.